Groups and Batches

 - Groups are visual containers that organize your nodes — like folders for your logic.

 - Batch nodes handle repetitive patterns — one node replaces dozens of identical chains.
+They support both manual data tables and automatic repeating section discovery.

 Logic Groups